INVESTMENT GUIDE

 1. What is "Off-Plan" in Brazil?

-In Brazil, off-plan properties are known as "imóveis na planta" — literally, "properties on the blueprint."
-This term describes the practice of purchasing an apartment before or during construction, often with a staged payment schedule and a price that must be compared carefully against completed units.
+In Brazil, off-plan properties are known as "imóveis na planta", literally "properties on the blueprint."
+Buyers enter before or during construction, use a staged payment schedule and compare the contract price with completed units.

 Unlike ready-to-move properties, off-plan purchases involve buying based on architectural plans, 3D renderings, and model units.
 Construction typically takes 24-36 months, during which buyers make installment payments that are indexed to construction costs.